Lung-MAP: A Master Screening Protocol for Previously-Treated Non-Small Cell Lung Cancer

 1. Screening at progression on prior treatment:

-To be eligible for screening at progression, patients must have received at least
+To be eligible for screening at progression, patients must have received at

-progressed during or following their most recent line of therapy.
+must have progressed during or following their most recent line of therapy.

 - For patients whose prior systemic therapy was for Stage I-III disease only